developmentseed/connectivity-atlas/readme.md

 Maps are served via [mapbox-gl.js](https://github.com/mapbox/mapbox-gl-js/).
 Additional data sources can be added by creating an item in the Sources collection and updating the [YAML](http://jekyllrb.com/docs/frontmatter/) front matter.
 - Source filenames should match the id of the source.
 - Vector styles specifc to the source should be included.
+- The source-url should be the location of the vector tile set.

 ```
 layout: source